theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-yunio-via-nintex-gateway.md

 	- **On-premises application password** - enter your yunIO password.
 6. Click **[Connect]**.<br>

-### Using the yunIO Service in a Nintex workflow
+### Use the yunIO Service in a Nintex Workflow

 After an Xtension and a Connection is created, the yunIO service can be used in a workflow.

-1. Drag&Drop the yunIO Xtension from [Configuring a yunIO Xtension in Nintex](#configuring-a-yunio-xtension-in-nintex) into the workflow :number-7:.
+1. Drag&Drop the yunIO Xtension from [Configure a yunIO Xtension in Nintex](#configure-a-yunio-xtension-in-nintex) into the workflow :number-7:.
-2. Select the connection from [Configuring a yunIO Connection in Nintex](#configuring-a-yunio-connection-in-nintex) :number-8:.<br>
+2. Select the connection from [Configure a yunIO Connection in Nintex](#configure-a-yunio-connection-in-nintex) :number-8:.<br>
 ![nintex-gateway-workflow](../assets/images/yunio/articles/nintex-gateway-workflow.png){:class="img-responsive"}
 3. Parameterize the input fields :number-9:.